Harlingen breast cancer survivor shares story

 There are often indicators, like a family history of cancer, to help keep people vigilant, but sometimes, it catches you completely off guard.

-Two years ago, at just 35-years-old Amy Tames received a phone call with a diagnosis she didn't see coming.
+Two years ago, at just 35-years-old Amy Tamez received a phone call with a diagnosis she didn't see coming.

-"I remember taking a minute to myself and going to my bathroom," she said.
+"I remember taking a minute to myself and going to my bathroom," Tamez said.
 "Basically feeling devastated, like my whole world just came crashing down."

-Following a hunch and a self-breast exam, Tames sought out medical attention.
+Following a hunch and a self-breast exam, Tamez sought out medical attention.
 Given her age, good health, and no immediate family history of cancer, doctors first thought she had an autoimmune disease.
-Tames insisted they dig deeper.
+Tamez insisted they dig deeper.

 She underwent aggressive treatment, including 16 rounds of chemo, 30 rounds of radiation, and a left breast mastectomy alone, due to COVID-19.

-Now, as a breast cancer survivor, Tames is urging others to be proactive about their health.
+Now, as a breast cancer survivor, Tamez is urging others to be proactive about their health.

 "Don't put it off," she said.
 "Listen to your body.
 Be an advocate for yourself.
 If you know, something is off, and the doctor is telling you no, get a second opinion— a third opinion."